007noon700/Topos-Intern-Assignment/README.md

 1. Install and configure mySQL Server how you like it.
 You can find mySQL server [here.](https://dev.mysql.com/downloads/mysql/) Instructions for installing mySQL can be found [here.](https://dev.mysql.com/doc/refman/8.0/en/installing.html)
 2. Setup config.json.
 You can use the default values just fine, the main things that need to be changed are the username and password for the SQL server.
 3. I included a testbuilding.csv file with 30 rows from the larger dataset (of over 1 million records).
 Feel free to use this or download the full dataset and use some (or all) of that data from [here.](https://data.cityofnewyork.us/Housing-Development/Building-Footprints/nqwf-w8eh)
-4. I attempted to include binaries for macOS, Linux, and Windows.
-The only one I am able to validate is the macOS binary, however.
-If the binary doesn't work, install the dependencies above and then build from source using go build [function].go from the working directory.
+4. Install the dependencies above and then build from source using go build [function].go from the working directory.
 5. The first program that must be run is createAndImport, as that creates the database (assuming you set your username and password correctly in config,json!).
 A command prompt will pop up, asking for a file.
 Type the full filepath of the file you want imported to the database and hit enter.
 If you entered a valid path it should return a success message.
 6. To retrieve data from the API, run the API binary, and either use a browser or a program such as Postman to call http://localhost:port, where port is what you set your port to in the config file, with the default being 8086, followed by the endpoint, listed below.

 ## API endpoints
-- /getData -- Returns all the data in the table.
+- /getData/ALL -- Returns all the data in the table.
 Of questionable usage for larger tables so there's...
-- /getData/{BIN} -- Returns all the data about a given BIN.
+- /getData/BIN/{BIN} -- Returns all the data about a given BIN.
 For rows with the unassigned BIN (X000000) this will return all info about unassigned BIN buildings.
-- /getData/Random/{Count} -- Returns Count number of random rows from the table.
+- /getData/Random/{Count} -- Returns a given number of random rows from the table.
 This is more useful than just one.
-- /getData/{Borough Number} -- Returns all the data about buildings from a Borough using the NYC's own codes, listed below.
+- /getData/Borough/{Borough Number} -- Returns all the data about buildings from a Borough using the NYC's own codes, listed below.
 - /getData/Type/{LSTSTATTYPE} -- Returns information about buildings with a given last status type.
-- /getData/{Year} -- Returns the buildings constructed in a certain year.
+- /getData/Year/{Year} -- Returns the buildings constructed in a certain year.
 - /getData/Feature/{Feature Code} -- Returns all buildings matching a certain feature code.
 - /aggregate/{Operation}/{Column} -- Allows for any of the mySQL aggregation functions on a column, see below for a list of tested aggregation functions.

+## Borough Codes

+## Status Types

+## Feature Codes

+## Aggregation Functions